MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-relnote-stable-channel.md

 >
 > Microsoft Edge Web Platform constantly evolves to improve user experience, security, and privacy.
 To learn more, see [Site compatibility-impacting changes coming to Microsoft Edge](/microsoft-edge/web-platform/site-impacting-changes).

+## Version 100.0.0000.00: March 31

+Stable channel security updates are listed [here](/deployedge/microsoft-edge-relnotes-security#march-31-2022).

+### Feature updates

+- **Three-digit version number in the User-agent string.** Microsoft Edge will now send a three-digit version number, such as Edg/100 in the User-Agent header.
+This may confuse scripts or server-side analytics that use a buggy parser to determine the User-Agent string version number.
+You can use the [ForceMajorVersionToMinorPositionInUserAgent](/deployedge/microsoft-edge-policies#forcemajorversiontominorpositioninuseragent) policy to control whether the User-Agent string major version should be frozen at 99.
+Also, the **#force-major-version-to-minor** flag is available in *edge://flags* to freeze the major version in the User-Agent string to 99.

+- **Streamlining Microsoft 365 Application Protocol Activations.** Microsoft 365 Application Protocol Activations on trusted Microsoft cloud storage services will now launch certain Microsoft 365 applications directly, including SharePoint subdomains and Microsoft OneDrive URLs.
+You can use the policies [AutoLaunchProtocolsComponentEnabled](/deployedge/microsoft-edge-policies#autolaunchprotocolscomponentenabled) and [AutoLaunchProtocolsFromOrigins](/deployedge/microsoft-edge-policies#autolaunchprotocolsfromorigins) to enable the application protocol activation prompts if desired, and to define other applications and services where warnings are enabled or disabled.

+- **Hardware-enforced Stack Protection.** Microsoft Edge will continue supporting more fine-grained protection by combating memory corruption vulnerabilities and by protecting indirect calls.
+Hardware-enforced stack protection is only supported by Windows 8 and later.
+For more information, see [Hardware-enforced Stack Protection](https://techcommunity.microsoft.com/t5/windows-kernel-internals-blog/developer-guidance-for-hardware-enforced-stack-protection/ba-p/2163340).
+This feature behavior can be controlled using the [ShadowStackCrashRollbackBehavior](/deployedge/microsoft-edge-policies#shadowstackcrashrollbackbehavior) policy.

+- **Preview PDF files in Microsoft Outlook and File Explorer.** Users can view a PDF file in a lightweight and rich read-only preview.
+This feature is available for Outlook Desktop PDF attachments or for local PDF files using File Explorer.

+- **Open Digitally Signed PDF files.** Digital signatures are used extensively to validate the authenticity of a document and changes made in a document.
+You can use the [PDFSecureMode](/deployedge/microsoft-edge-policies#pdfsecuremode) policy to enable digital signature validation for PDF files, directly from the browser, without the need for any add-ins.

+### Policy updates

+#### New policies

+- [AdsTransparencyEnabled](/DeployEdge/microsoft-edge-policies#adstransparencyenabled) - Configure if the ads transparency feature is enabled
+- [DefaultWebHidGuardSetting](/DeployEdge/microsoft-edge-policies#defaultwebhidguardsetting) - Control use of the WebHID API
+- [HideRestoreDialogEnabled](/DeployEdge/microsoft-edge-policies#hiderestoredialogenabled) - Hide restore pages dialog after browser crash
+- [PDFSecureMode](/DeployEdge/microsoft-edge-policies#pdfsecuremode) - Secure mode and Certificate-based Digital Signature validation in native PDF reader
+- [PromptOnMultipleMatchingCertificates](/DeployEdge/microsoft-edge-policies#promptonmultiplematchingcertificates) - Prompt the user to select a certificate when multiple certificates match
+- [WebHidAskForUrls](/DeployEdge/microsoft-edge-policies#webhidaskforurls) - Allow the WebHID API on these sites
+- [WebHidBlockedForUrls](/DeployEdge/microsoft-edge-policies#webhidblockedforurls) - Block the WebHID API on these sites

+#### Deprecated policy

+- [BackgroundTemplateListUpdatesEnabled](/DeployEdge/microsoft-edge-policies#backgroundtemplatelistupdatesenabled) - Enables background updates to the list of available templates for Collections and other features that use templates

+#### Obsoleted policy

+- [AllowSyncXHRInPageDismissal](/DeployEdge/microsoft-edge-policies#allowsyncxhrinpagedismissal) - Allow pages to send synchronous XHR requests during page dismissal

 ## Version 98.0.1108.92: March 26

 Fixed various bugs and performance issues for Extended Stable release.